netdata/netdata/collectors/slabinfo.plugin/README.md

 There is currently no configuration needed.

-As `/proc/slabinfo` is only readable by root, this plugin needs to be setuid root.
+As `/proc/slabinfo` is only readable by root, this plugin is setuid root.

 ## For what use